 - User Defined Class: The classification assigned to the item / location by the user.
 This is often the case when the user wants to force an item to take on a higher or lower service level compared to what was calculated for the item.

-- 52W Demand: The items total independent or dependent demand over the last 52 weeks.
-I&D is the sum of both Independent and Dependent demand.
+- 52W Demand (I&D): The items total independent and/or dependent demand over the last 52 weeks based on the filter.
+I&D is the sum of both Independent and Dependent demand which is the default view.
 A component with no independent demand will have 0 I demand.

-- 52W Sales: The items total independent or dependent sales revenue over the last 52 weeks.
-I&D is the sum of both Independent and Dependent sales.
-A component with no independent demand will have $0 I sales.
+- 52W Sales (I&D): The items total independent or dependent sales revenue over the last 52 weeks.
+For a dependent item, this is the sales value the component or a location supports.
+As a result, I&D is the sum of both the items Independent sales (if applicable) and the sales it supports.
+A component or distribution location with no independent demand will have 0 I sales.

-- Margin $'s: The items total independent or dependent margin over the last 52 weeks.
-I&D is the sum of both Independent and Dependent margin (Revenue - Cost).
-A component with no independent demand will have $0 I margin.
+- Margin (I&D): The items total independent or dependent margin over the last 52 weeks.
+For a dependent item, this is the margin value the component or a location supports.
+As a result, I&D is the sum of both the items Independent margin (if applicable) and the margin it supports.
+A component or distribution location with no independent demand will have 0 I margin.

 - Tag: User defined tags assigned to the item.